-The skill-set and quality of a lawyer ultimately bolster your case.
+The skill-set and quality of a fraud defense lawyer ultimately bolster your case.
 A Tacoma fraud defense attorney can help clear your name by investigating your case and looking for evidence that directly contradicts the essential elements of a fraud case.
 For instance, a lawyer can help prove that you were not aware that you were taking part in fraudulent activity, like in the case of a Ponzi recruitment scheme.
-The advice and resources that an attorney can contribute to your case invaluable as they work to reduce or dismiss the plaintiff’s charges pressed against you.
+The advice and resources that a fraud defense attorney can contribute to your case are invaluable as they work to reduce or dismiss the plaintiff’s charges pressed against you.

 Fraud is a serious infraction that can result in jail time and other associated fines.
 When you know you don’t possess the level of blame that the plaintiff claims, consult with a Tacoma fraud defense lawyer to discuss your options in fighting their charges.